Master Memorization Quickly with this Four Step Process and prep for exams more easily

 Grab your free memorization cheat sheet, use the master guide to help you draft a list of what you need to focus on and then start working the four steps.
 To make this process even more productive, practice revising your notes regularly so you can best focus on what you need to memorize right now.

 - Identify one list or a set of 5 terms you need memorize.

-- Set a timer and spend 10 minutes practicing the four steps:
+- Set a timer for 10 minutes and practice the four steps:

 1. Read it from the paper in your head

 2. Close your eyes and recite it in your head

 3. Read it from the paper out loud

 4. Close your eyes and say it out loud

 Go do something you enjoy for at least 10 minutes.